wilmoore/ontap/README.md

-# Save and install homebrew formulae and taps
+# Automate homebrew formulae and taps

 `ontap` reads your `~/.ontaprc` and takes action on any `install FORMULA` or `tap REPO` lines it finds.